Borland Sidekick: 1.5

+Sidekick 1.5 improved compatibility with graphical programs, and specifically with Lotus Symphony and Microsoft Word.

 2.0

 Sidekick 2.0 was the last MS-DOS version.

 Traveling Sidekick

 Traveling Sidekick included a 3-ring binder notebook with solar-powered pocket calculator, and Sidekick software.

 Windows

 When Philippe Kahn left Borland in 1994 to found Starfish Software, he acquired all rights to Sidekick from Borland.
 Starfish's co-founder Sonia Lee Kahn designed the look and feel of Sidekick 95, which was launched simultaneously with Windows 95 with great success.
-In 1998 Philippe Kahn and Sonia Lee Kahn sold Starfish to Motorola for $325 Million in a private transaction.
+In 1998 Philippe Kahn and Sonia Lee Kahn sold Starfish to Motorola for $325 million in a private transaction.
 Starfish was later bought by Nokia who discontinued the product, with Sidekick 99 being the last version.
 T-Mobile USA, Inc. currently owns the Sidekick trademark portfolio.

 Later versions of the program were made available for Windows, with the last versions featuring a phone dialer and syncing with Palm, Windows CE, and EPOC devices.
 These versions were less popular than the MS-DOS versions, largely because the Windows environment itself provided most of the original version's key features: task switching and a collection of small utilities.
 It did however, include a monthly/yearly calendar and a world time map showing which parts of the world are currently in daylight or darkness.
 Up to eight different world cities (which could be edited) were displayed above and below the map.